 We at Solomon’s Porch envision a church where miracles and discipleship happen.
-We are an English speaking international ministry and with an Indonesian congregation SPIN and church plant in Singapore (SPSG).
+We are an English speaking international ministry in Hong Kong with:

 Solomon’s Porch comes from the book of Acts.

 And through the hands of the apostles many signs and wonders were done among the people.
 And they were all with one accord in Solomon’s Porch.
 Acts 5:12

 - Allegiance encounter

 to know Him, to be like Him, to make Him known